-Option Default Description loaderCache true Velocity based file loader cache. contentCache Ê New option in Camel I.4: Cache for the resource content when it is loaded.
-By default, it's false in Camel I.x.
-By default, it's true in Camel 2.x. encoding null New option in Camel 1.6: Character encoding of the resource content. propertiesFile null New option in Camel 2.1: The URI of the properties file which is used for VelocityEngine initialization.
+Option Default Description loaderCache true Velocity based file loader cache. contentCache Ê New option in Camel 1.4: Cache for the resource content when it is loaded.
+By default, it's false in Camel 1.x.
+By default, it's true in Camel 2.x.
+Note : as of Camel 2.9 cached resource content can be cleared via JMX using the endpoint's clearContentCache operation. encoding null New option in Camel 1.6: Character encoding of the resource content. propertiesFile null New option in Camel 2.1: The URI of the properties file which is used for VelocityEngine initialization.